 Within the already niche world of rural and farm-based horror films, there exists an entire sub-category of movies devoted to demonic scarecrows.
 Most of them — “Scarecrow Slayer,” “Scarecrow Gone Wild,” “Psycho Scarecrow,” “Dark Harvest 3: Scarecrow” etc. — are terrible.

-An exception is “Scarecrows," a gory, intense and legitimately scary B-movie with the tagline: “Trespassers will be violated” — that’s garnered a considerable cult following since its initial release in 1988.
+An exception is “Scarecrows," a gory and legitimately scary B-movie with the tagline: “Trespassers will be violated” — that’s garnered a considerable cult following since its initial release in 1988.
 Part of the fun of “Scarecrows” is that the victims being stalked and slaughtered by a small army of animated decoys are actually the bad guys — a band of bank-robbing, plane-hijacking mercenaries who make the unfortunate decision to make an emergency landing in an isolated corn field populated by homicidal, hay-stuffed mannequins.
-This is one killer scarecrow flick that kinda sorta has a brain.
+This is one killer scarecrow flick that has a brain.

-And while not technically a killer scarecrow movie, the thrilling opening scene of “Jeepers Creepers 2” features a nightmarish hay-man.
+And while not technically a killer scarecrow movie, the thrilling opening scene of “Jeepers Creepers 2” also features a nightmarish hay-man.

 'The Texas Chainsaw Massacre' (1974)